colincoghill/oasisqe/docs/INSTALL.md

     nano /etc/oasisqe.ini
 ```
 You can use VI or some other editor instead of nano, if you like.
 Go through the file and fill in the various
 values appropriately.
 The main ones you will need to change are the email addresses, the database password, and the URL.
 Most of the other defaults are fine.

+If you are running in a Virtual Machine, you may need to change the URL and the static URL in the
+configuration file to be the IP address of your Virtual Machine.

 8. Setup Apache to serve OASIS
 ```Shell